.

 Secretary-General: Zeki Ergas

-In any event, I have the satisfaction of having followed as president the excellent poet Vahe Godel, the excellent novelist Fawzia Assaad, and the excellent author and editor Alexis Koutchoumow.
-I love my Committee and am happy to be able to continue working with them until 2012 when, I guess, I will finally retire.
+I have the great satisfaction of having followed as president the outstanding Swiss poet Vahe Godel, the excellent novelist Fawzia Assaad,the inspired author and editor Alexis Koutchoumow and the brilliant translator Claude Krul.

 Résolution sur le conflit en Irak/mars 2003